pytorch/torchtune/README.md

 ## Get Started

-For our quickstart guide to getting you finetuning a LLM fast, see our [Finetune a LLM with TorchTune tutorial](https://torchtune-preview.netlify.app/examples/first_finetune_tutorial.html).
+For our quickstart guide to getting you finetuning an LLM fast, see our [Finetuning Llama2 with TorchTune](https://torchtune-preview.netlify.app/examples/first_finetune_tutorial.html) tutorial.
 You can also follow the steps below.

 #### Downloading a model